JCHAVEROT/Multicycle-Processor/README.md

 #  Multicycle Processor

 Designing a Multicycle Processor

-Course CS-208 at EPFL
+Lab 3 for the Course CS-208 at EPFL,
-Lab number 3, September-October 2022
+September-October 2022